 Participatory Action Research (PAR) is an approach that links research and action in a participatory way.
 It allows a community of organizational and non-organizational stakeholders to investigate a shared complex situation, reflect on its results and co-create the best fitting interventions to tackle the situation together and achieve sustainable impact.
-As a Participatory Action Researcher, you facilitate this process.
+As a Participatory Action Researcher, you facilitate this process, that typically consists of seven stages.

 The application of PAR